 We could now configure the mount points of our docker-compose.yml.
 Per default they will be created in the same folder in which we cloned the repository.

-- [host_directory]/wp:/srv this will be the location where we will install WordPress
+- ./data/wp:/srv > this is the location where we will install WordPress

-- [host_directory]/cloudflare_certs:/mnt/cloudflare_certs: i am using cloudflare’s certification and am saving them on my host system you don’t really need this line but it doesn’t break the system either
+- ./data/cloudflare_certs:/mnt/cloudflare_certs > i am using cloudflare’s certification and am saving them on my host system you don’t really need this line but it doesn’t break the system either

-- This is the same as the WordPress installation so that the PHP engine can work with the files
+- ./data/wp:/srv > This is the same mountpoint as the WordPress installation so that the PHP engine can access the same files

 It is possible to create a database when initiating the MariaDB container.
 This can be done through injected environment variables which we specify in /data/env_variables/mysql_credentials.